 In most cases, all the difficult opposing counsel wants to achieve is to distract you and the court.

 One way opposing lawyers distract their opponents by filing incessant motions to frustrate a matter.

 Some lawyers are easily distracted by allowing every issue raised by an opposing lawyer to become a dispute.

 While it is essential to react to some motions, learn to ignore harmless ones.
 Select your battles and stick to them.

 By following the law and sticking to the rules of procedure, you will be able to control errant opposing lawyers.

 Knowing the law, rules, and procedure is a good technique in checkmating some of the antics of difficult lawyers.

-Make use of the laws and rules of procedure to stay ahead of your opponents.
+Make use of the laws and rules of procedure to stay ahead of your opponents and be more productive.